Last updated on 18 April 2026.

 What are the different types of shares for Turkish private companies?

 The two types of shares in a Turkish private company are nominative shares and bearer shares.
 The person who holds the physical share certificate of a bearer share is the owner.
-In nominative shares, the certificate of share lists the owner’s name.
-The main difference between the two types is that nominative shares are more challenging to transfer, whereas bearer shares can be transferred almost without restriction.
+In nominative shares, the share certificate lists the owner’s name.
+The main difference between the two types is that nominative shares are more difficult to transfer, whereas bearer shares can be transferred with few restrictions.
 This article mainly focuses on nominative shares because their transfer is subject to stricter rules.

 I. Transfer of Nominative Shares in Joint Stock Companies and Potential Restrictions